realmattimatt/belly-button-challenge/README.md

 * Bubble Chart: Visualizes all bacteria cultures found in the selected individual

-## Technologies / Dependancies Needed and Used
+## Technologies / Dependancies Needed and Used:
 * JavaScript

 * D3.js for data handling